Star (A-Mei album): Critical reception

 Star received mixed reviews from most contemporary music critics.

 Sina Music's critic Stephen Lee gave Star a very favorable analysis, noting: "Furthermore, the quality of the songs in the album is also excellent.
 The songs have the power to penetrate people's hearts and can easily move people and resonate with their souls.
 They are beautiful lyrical works.
 Of course, if we insist on considering freshness and breakthrough in singing style as the only criteria, this album is certainly inadequate.
 But if we judge purely by the quality of the songs, the songs on this album Star are quite good.
 As for A-Mei's singing voice, it is still excellent.
 The feminine beauty and appeal in it are the advantages that other female singers dream of."

 Tan Yize commented that the voice processing in the album was more intellectual, but that the songs lacked the powerful impact of her previous live performances.
 DJ/Chinese Song Chart Host Qi Lin commented that "Summer Waves" was the album's highlight, but noted that A-Mei's dance spirit had faded.

 DJ/Host of Global Chinese Songs Chart Zhu Yun commented that the songs on Star were good, but felt like the past few albums, the positioning of being sexy was still confusing and that A-Mei's personality and musical features were still unclear.
 Music critic and executive editor of Beijing Youth Daily Wang Yi commented that the album was not much worse than the previous one in terms of listenability.
 He also criticized Purba Rgyal's vocal performance.

+Accolades

+In 2008, the album Star was nominated for Best Mandarin Album and Best Mandarin Female Singer at the 19th Golden Melody Awards, and it also received the Hong Kong–Taiwan Recommended Album Award from the MusicRadio China Top Chart.